 From the sounds that used to emanate from my house at bath time, you’d think I bathed my daughter in acid.
-Seriously, I didn’t know if she was the wicked witch incarnate or what, but the kid hated having her hair washed, her head wet, water in the general vicinity of her upper body period, solely because it got on her face.
-I suppose that wouldn’t be a problem if we lived in a post-apocalyptic world where water was scarce and everyone is the “stinky kid,” but as that’s not the case, something had to be done, and from the past tense in my first sentence, I bet you gathered something was.
+Seriously, I didn’t know if she was the wicked witch incarnate or what, but the kid hated having her hair washed, her head wet, water in the general vicinity of her upper body period.
+Solely because it got on her face.
+I suppose that wouldn’t be a problem if we lived in a post-apocalyptic world where water was scarce.
+Then everyone would be the “stinky kid,” but as that’s not the case, something had to be done, and from the past tense in my first sentence, I bet you gathered something was.
 We brainstormed tips for kids who don’t like water in their faces, and you can try them too.

 Choose your tool: